r-Techsupport/rTS_Wiki/docs/safety-security/mfa.md

 The method to obtain this code can vary, in most cases the code is coming from a text message (SMS), an application on your phone or computer, or a hardware token.

 As the world moves to be more secure more and more responsibility is being put on the user.
 When setting up MFA most sites will give you 10 backup codes. **These must be retained**.
-In a perfect world you **will lose** all access to your account should your MFA be lost.
+In a perfect world you **will** lose all access to your account should your MFA and backup tokens be lost.

 ## SMS
-SMS MFA is considered insecure, it is vulnerable to [SIM Jacking](https://nakedsecurity.sophos.com/2020/03/17/europol-busts-up-two-sim-swapping-hacking-rings/).

-### Issues
-SMS MFA is also the least portable solution, requiring you to keep the same phone number forever and having cell reception whenever you want to use it.
+SMS MFA is considered insecure, since it is vulnerable to [SIM Jacking](https://nakedsecurity.sophos.com/2020/03/17/europol-busts-up-two-sim-swapping-hacking-rings/).
+It is also the least portable solution, requiring you to keep the same phone number forever and having cell reception whenever you want to use it.

 ## TOTP
-TOTP, Time based One Time Password, is the most recommended method of MFA.
-The most prevalent example of MFA in a standard users life is using Google Authenticator, Steam Authenticator or Blizzzard Authenticator.
+Time based One Time Password (TOTP) is the most recommended method of MFA.
+The most prevalent example of MFA in a standard user's life is using Google Authenticator, Steam Authenticator or Blizzzard Authenticator.

 These apps make a 6 digit code every 30 seconds.
 This code is being generated with a "seed", generally from a QR code, and the current time.